 DEPRESSION

 Depression causes over half of all suicides worldwide, and the rate of treatment for those suffering from depression is poor.
-In the U.S., 64% of those with major depressive disorder are seriously impaired in their inability to function.
-Yet only 65% of everyone experiencing clinical depression gets treatment.
+In the U.S., 64% of those with major depressive disorder are seriously impaired in their inability to function, while about 40% of those experiencing clinical depression are not getting help.
 These numbers are far worse in poorer countries.
-Yet most people respond well to treatment when obtained.
+For those who do get help, most respond well to treatment.

 FACTS ABOUT DEPRESSION